openforcefield/openforcefield.org/content/community/events/_index.md

 subheader: main
 ---

 The Open Force Field Initiative organizes regular team meetings, webinars and workshops, both in person and virtual.
-Check our calendar for the upcoming events and see more information below about past and future events.
+See more information below about past and future events.